Marketing automation success is not automatic

 Describe how the product or service helped you overcome the problem.
 Where relevant, boast about its being easy, fast, inexpensive, etc. Use the connection you established with the customer to imply that this solution will work for them as well as it worked for you.
 (This is a good time to introduce your brand and logo to make a positive association with the audience.)
 Again, keep this section brief and make your points quickly.

-This final section is where most of your content should be.
-Provide your audience with all of the relevant benefits you’ve received by using the product/service.
 Include immediate benefits, long-term benefits, and any potential side benefits.
 Tell them how it improved your life, your job, or your business.
 Whenever possible, use statistics to support your claims.
-For example: “Installing Such-n-Such software in our business decreased customer wait times by nearly 50%, increased orders by 25%, and even improved employee morale because they are dealing with happier, better-informed customers.”
+For example: “Installing Such-n-Such software in our business decreased customer wait times by nearly 50%, increased orders by 25%, and even improved employee morale from dealing with happier, better-informed customers.”

 Your goal here is to lead the customer to your call to action (CTA)—a single action that you want them to take after watching the video.
-For example: Visit this web site, share this video, subscribe to our channel, like us on Facebook, etc. For best results, keep it simple and provide only a single option here.
+For best results, keep it simple and provide only a single option here.

 Adapting a good story into an effective video combines the customer’s vision, the video editor’s creativity, and—of course—the deadline.
 Just as the script writer has to extract product benefits from the SME, the videographer has to gather all the details they need to fulfill the client’s vision so they can begin storyboarding the video.